JYamazian/jsoncrack/README.md

 ### Setup

-1. Clone the repo into a public GitHub repository (or fork https://github.com/AykutSarac/jsoncrack.com/fork).
+1. Clone this fork (or fork the original at https://github.com/AykutSarac/jsoncrack.com/fork).
 If you plan to distribute the code, read the [`LICENSE`](/LICENSE.md) for additional details.

    ```sh
    git clone https://github.com/AykutSarac/jsoncrack.com.git